Open Component Model Logo Open Component Model Logo

 What is the Open Component Model?

-The Open Component Model (OCM) is an open standard to describe Software Bills of Delivery (SBOD).
+OCM is an open standard for describing software artifacts and lifecycle metadata.
 It is a technology-agnostic and machine-readable format and focuses on software artifacts that need to be delivered securely across boundaries.
-At the same time, it maintains integrity and provenance along the supply chain.
+At the same time, it maintains integrity and provenance along the complete supply chain.

 Describe

-Describe the resources and source repositories of a software product in code.
-Signing provides verifiable digests of the content
+Describe resources and source repositories of a software product in code.
+Sign them for uncompromised integrity.

 Transport

-Transport resource contents to any environment, be it public cloud, on-prem, or air gapped
+Transport content to any environment, be it public cloud, on-prem, or air-gapped.
+OCM ensures secure transport across boundaries.

 Deploy